 Couples Therapy

-Are You Dealing With Communication Roadblocks In Your Relationship?
+Are You Dealing with Communication Roadblocks in Your Relationship?

 Conflicts With Your Partner Can Leave You Feeling Misunderstood

 You and your partner still care deeply about each other.
-Yet if you could just communicate with patience and honesty, rather than getting defensive or dancing around difficult conversations, you know that you would both be happier.
-In couples therapy, you can learn how to work through disagreements without spiraling into heated arguments, address feelings of isolation or imbalance in your relationship, and reignite your physical and emotional intimacy.
+If you could just communicate with patience and honesty, rather than getting defensive or dancing around difficult conversations, you know that you would both be happier.

-Conflict Is Inevitable In All Relationships
+Conflict Is Inevitable in All Relationships

 If you and your partner have hit a rough patch, you might feel like you’re the only couple that is struggling.
 But in reality, occasional conflicts are unavoidable in all relationships, whether romantic, platonic, or familial.
-Everyone has their own unique history and background, and we all bring our own expectations, baggage, and sometimes friction into relationships.
+Everyone has their own unique history and background, and we all bring our own expectations, emotional baggage, and friction into relationships.

-People Are Influenced By The “Relationship Models” They Grew Up With
+People Are Influenced by the “Relationship Models” They Grew Up With

 When we’re young, we learn about how relationships work from the adults in our lives.
 They “model” typical behaviors, communication styles, and expectations within relationships, and these models stick with us as we get older and enter our own romantic relationships.